 OPTICAL CHARACTER RECOGNITION (OCR)

 Performance Requirement Measurement

 11. OCR Minimum of 14,400 images per hour Daily Process

 Processing Rate Monthly Summary Report

 The system shall provide a monthly

 report showing the average image

 processing speed.

 12. OCR Rate Equal to or greater than 90% - Daily Process

 defined as correctly automatically Monthly Summary Report

 identifying all human readable The measurement shall be the

 characters on the license plate for number of successful OCR'd images

 processing without human divided by the number of successful

 intervention.
 OCR'd plus the number of successful

 manually reviewed images.

 The Operations Contractor shall

 provide a monthly Image Review QC

 Report that includes

-6. the total number of OCR and
+1. the total number of OCR and

 manual images tested,

-7. jurisdiction accuracy
+2. jurisdiction accuracy

+3. OCR Plate type accuracy

-OPTICAL CHARACTER RECOGNITION (OCR) 8.
-OCR Plate type accuracy 9.
-Overall license plate extraction accuracy, and 10.
+OPTICAL CHARACTER RECOGNITION (OCR) 4.
+Overall license plate extraction accuracy, and 5.
 OCR error rate.
 The ORC Error Rate shall be calculated as the number of plates with character errors divided by the total sample size.
 13. OCR Jurisdiction Accuracy The System shall successfully perform OCR on 90% of the images received from the RCTS Toll System that are human readable to obtain the license plate and jurisdictions with an accuracy of 99% of the 90% that were automatically identified for the states of Kentucky, Indiana, Ohio, Illinois, Michigan, Tennessee and West Virginia.
-Daily Process Monthly Summary Report The Operations Contractor shall provide a monthly Image Review QC Report that includes: 6.-The total number of OCR and manual images tested, 7.-Jurisdiction accuracy, 8.-OCR plate type accuracy, 9.-Overall license plate extraction accuracy and 10.
-OCR error rates.
+Daily Process Monthly Summary Report The Operations Contractor shall provide a monthly Image Review QC Report that includes: The total number of OCR and manual images tested, Jurisdiction accuracy, OCR plate type accuracy, OVerall license plate extraction accuracy and OCR error rates.
 The Jurisdiction accuracy rate shall be calculated as the total number of jurisdiction plates QC'd less the total number of images with a jurisdiction error divided by the total sample size.
 This calculation shall be for the states of Kentucky, Indiana, Ohio, Illinois, Michigan, Tennessee and West Virginia.
 14. OCR Plate Type Accuracy In the case of Kentucky and Indiana plates, the System shall automatically determine the plate type with an accuracy of 99%.
 Plate type pertains to the specialty plates that a state issues.
 Jurisdictions refer to the state or country of issue.
-Daily Process Monthly Summary Report The Operations Contractor shall provide a monthly Image Review QC Report that includes: 6.
-The total number of OCR and manual images tested, 7.
-Jurisdiction accuracy, 8.
-OCR plate type accuracy, 9. overall license plate
+Daily Process Monthly Summary Report The Operations Contractor shall provide a monthly Image Review QC Report that includes: The total number of OCR and manual images tested, Jurisdiction accuracy, OCR plate type accuracy, overall license plate extraction accuracy and

-OPTICAL CHARACTER RECOGNITION (OCR) OF HOAL SHARAGTER REGOON extraction accuracy and 10.
-OCR error rates.
+OPTICAL CHARACTER RECOGNITION (OCR)

+5. OCR error rates.

 The plate type accuracy rate shall be calculated as the total number of plates types QC'd less the total number of images with a plate type error divided by the total sample size.
 This calculation shall be for the states of Kentucky and Indiana only.